Sustainable diversification strengthens family farm

-After supplying potatoes to the likes of Walkers and Tyrells for years, Mark was keen to try his hand at making his own crisps.
+After supplying potatoes to a number of outlets for years, Mark was keen to try his hand at making his own crisps.
 He wanted to make them as sustainably as possible, which is why as well as using locally-sourced ingredients and as much renewable energy as possible in the production process, the crisps are also packaged in the world’s first biodegradable crisp packet.

 “Both Sean and I are born and bred in Herefordshire, so it was really important to us that the crisps used local ingredients and flavours,” says Mark.
 “But when we started researching the market it was clear that we needed another USP too.
 We started looking at how crisps were eaten, and it was always from a packet, so we started looking at the various options for making the packaging more eco-friendly.
 We eventually found some compostable packaging and decided to see if it could be used for crisp packets, and here we are.

 “The bags only take 16 weeks to decompose in an industrial composter, or 26 weeks if composted at home.
 Even if they were sent to landfill, they’d still disappear in a year.”